Legal

 International transfers

 Some providers may process data outside the UK.
-Where this occurs, appropriate safeguards are used (e.g. contractual protections).
+Where this occurs, appropriate safeguards are used (for example, contractual protections or other lawful transfer mechanisms).

 How long I keep data